-Provisions in Our Charter or Agreements May Delay or Prevent a Change of Control
+Provisions in Our Charter or Agreements May Delay or Prevent a Change of Control the ability of the board of directors to alter our bylaws without getting stockholder approval.

 Provisions in our certificate of incorporation and bylaws may delay or prevent a change of control or changes in our management.
 These provisions include: